5l1v3r1/MPSBrute/README.md

 Installation
 ============

 If you are on Kali Linux (recommended), the installation is simple to do with the given <code>.deb</code> file and using the automatic installation.
-However, if you prefer to install it from source, there is an option for that also.
+However, if you prefer to install it from source, there is an option for that as well.

 Automatic Installation